Tahir Hussain Siddique

 Tahir Hussain Siddique is an Indian politician and leader of Samajwadi Party and an ex-member of Uttar Pradesh Legislative Assembly (won on Bahujan Samaj Party's ticket).
-He was arrested by the Goa Police for possessing 10 live cartridges without licence at Dabolim Airport in 2007.
-He was convicted and sentenced to one-year imprisonment by the Court.
+He is the ex-MLA of Kamalganj of Farrukhabad District in Uttar Pradesh.

 Siddique contested from Chhibramau seat on BSP's ticket in the 2017 Uttar Pradesh Assembly election but got defeated by Archana Pandey Bharatiya Janata Party.